Preventing a Child from Leaving the UK

 Child abduction is when a person removes or sends away, a child under the age of 16 years from the UK without the consent of all the people who have Parental Responsibility - those who have custody of the child or the Court’s permission to make decisions on their behalf.
 It is a criminal offence under the Child Abduction Act 1984.

 If you believe that your child is at risk of abduction, it’s crucial to act quickly.
-For initial advice get in touch with our Family Law Solicitors.
+For initial advice get in touch with our Family and Child Law Solicitors.

 What to Do if Your Child is at Risk of Abduction

 If you think that your child is at risk of being removed from the UK without your consent, an application should be made to the Court for one or more of the following:

 - A Prohibited Steps Order preventing your child from being removed from the UK

 - A Specific Issue Order, to determine whether your child can be removed from the UK

 - A Child Arrangement Order, to state that your child is to permanently live with you (if you are successful with this application, and don’t already have Parental Responsibility for your child, then the Court will automatically grant your Parental Responsibility at the same time.
 This would mean that any person seeking to remove your child from the UK would need your consent to do so).